 Texas 4-H is a club for kids and teens ages 5-18, and it’s BIG!
 It’s the largest youth development program in Texas with more than 550,000 youth each year.
 No matter where you live or what you like to do, Texas 4-H has something that lets you be a better you!

 You may think 4-H is only for your friends with animals, but it’s so much more!
 You can do activities like shooting sports, food science, healthy living, robotics, fashion, and photography.

 Look for 4-H clubs at your school, an after-school program, a community center, or even on base or through the reserves for military families.

 Texas 4-H is part of Texas A&M AgriLife Extension Service and the Texas A&M System.
 Founded in 1908, 4-H is the largest youth development program in Texas, reaching more than 550,000 youth each year.

 In 4-H, the activities are organized by topics and called ‘projects.’
 All 4-H members must be enrolled in at least one project.
 When you choose a project, you will learn everything there is to know about that topic.
 You will participate in various hands-on activities, learn new skills, do community service, or even make speeches about your project.
-Browse the list of projects to see what you would like to do.

 How to choose your 4-H project: